DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 	- As a whole, I think the cover objects are a little too thick.
 The area felt a little congested at times when I was trying to walk around.

 ### Things that Might Need to Be Fixed / Changed
+- That first animation with the gates going up is a little too slow.
+The player could immediately run over the gate before it goes all the way up.
+- I think we should have the enemies start inside the arena instead of outside.
+This way, the player can see all the enemies they're about to fight and plan accordingly.
+- Also, we could